-Certificates of need were awarded to (1) Piedmont Outpatient Surgery Center LLC and Stratford Executive Associates LLC to develop a single-specialty ENT ambulatory surgical facility (ASC) in the Triad area; (2) Triangle Orthopaedics Surgery Center to develop a single specialty (orthopaedic) ASC in the Triangle Area; and (3) University Surgery Center, LLC, to develop a single specialty (orthopaedic) ambulatory surgery center (ASC) in the Charlotte area.
-Piedmont Outpatient Surgery
+Certificates of need were awarded to (1) Piedmont Outpatient Surgery Center LLC and Stratford Executive Associates LLC to develop a single-specialty ENT ambulatory surgical facility (ASC)

-Center received its license effective February 6, 2012.
-On May 29, 2013, the SHCC received the first annual agency evaluation summary based on this facility's report to the Agency as outlined in the criteria.
+in the Triad area; (2) Triangle Orthopaedics Surgery Center to develop a single specialty (orthopaedic) ASC in the Triangle Area; and (3) University Surgery Center, LLC, to develop a single specialty (orthopaedic) ambulatory surgery center (ASC) in the Charlotte area.
+Piedmont Outpatient Surgery Center received its license effective February 6, 2012.
 Triangle Orthopaedics Surgery Center was licensed on February 25, 2013.
-However, it had not been in operation long enough to provide evaluation data to the SHCC until this year.
-The third demonstration project, University Surgery Center, LLC (d/b/a Mallard Creek Surgery Center) was licensed as of May 1, 2014.
+The third demonstration project, University Surgery Center, LLC (d/b/a Mallard Creek Surgery Center) was licensed on May 1, 2014.